-If you are a publisher, bookseller, author, or illustrator interested in applying for the wait list, please click here:
+If you are a publisher, bookseller, author, or illustrator interested in participating in the 2019 FanCon please click here:

 The event will be held outdoors in the Library plaza.
 All exhibitors are required to supply their own tables, chairs and optional canopy.
 The Library will supply a 10’ x 10’ space to each exhibitor.

-Before applying, please take a moment to view our vendor criteria & guidelines.
+Before applying, please take a moment to view our exhibitor criteria & guidelines.

 In order to sell books and merchandise at the event, you are required to have State of Arizona tax license including additional Tempe tax fees.
 You can obtain your license here.